oguyon/AdaptiveOpticsControl/README.md

 ## Credits
-This software was developed with support from the National Science Foundation (award #1006063), NASA and NAOJ/Subaru Telescope.
+This software was developed with support from the National Science Foundation (award #1006063), NINS / NAOJ / Subaru Telescope, NINS / Astrobiology Centerand the Japanese Society for the Promotion of Science (JSPS).